 Now because I created this article for beginners, I will assume you don’t have the faintest idea of what I’m talking about.
 And that’s fine!

 But if you really want full control over how your WordPress website looks, I highly recommend you invest a bit of time learning about this.

 Step 8: Keeping Your WordPress Website Secure

-Keeping your WordPress website secure is actually very easy to do if you take the proper precautions.
+To build a WordPress website is one thing, but keeping it secure is another.
+However, this is actually very easy to do if you take the proper precautions.
 Follow my checklist below and you’ll be able to sleep soundly at night.

 - Choose a Reliable Hosting Platform